tazzy118/Virality/README.md

 <h1>Virality 💻</h1>

 <h2>Description</h2>
 In my first year of university, I created the social networking software Virality.
-I primarily used PHP, MySQL, and C#.
+I primarily used C#, MySQL, and php.
 Even though it wasn't flawless, I had a lot of fun making it because it was something new for me and I wanted to push myself.
 The most enjoyable thing I've done is add an OTP system, which was both cool and really difficult.
 I did manage to complete it, though, and it made me feel really accomplished.
 Both the admin and user sides are available.
 The PDF contains a full description of my software methodology process.
 <br/>